Skip to content

 Entitlement to Minimum Wage

 Workers must be at least school leaving age to receive the National Minimum Wage.
-They must be 25 or over to receive the National Living Wage.
+They must be 23 or over to receive the National Living Wage.
 Contracts for payments below the minimum wage are not legally binding.
-Workers are also entitled to the correct minimum wage...
+Workers are also entitled to the correct minimum wage for any work they have done that has not yet been paid.